GMDU/code-of-copper/README.md

 ```

 ## 2. Variables
-A variable can be an signed integer, array, or a string.
+A variable can be a signed integer, array, object, boolean, or a string.

-Variables can use the +, -, *, /, and % operators.
+You can perform the same operations on variables as most other programming languages, including +, -, *, /, %, **, ||, etc.

-Only one operator is supported per line, so that means `let x = a / b + c` will not work.
+GolemScript has order of operations, meaning that 1 + 2 * 3 will return 7, as expected.

 EX.
 ```ruby